ewe2/ewe2.ninja/source/content/_tolkien-crit.md

-problem associating others with this kind of craft, but don't equally apply it to Tolkien, yet Tolkien was by far the more knowledgeable about the roots of the English language and the way it evolved and demonstrated it particularly in LotR.
-In an age before the word processor, he rewrote and retyped LotR to hone the language for specific effects.
-What you get is something unique in English literature: the sense of how different races and cultures interact through a lingua fraca (the Common Speech), and the implications of that.
+problem associating others with this kind of craft, but don't equally apply it to Tolkien, yet Tolkien was by far the more knowledgeable about the roots of the English language and the way it evolved and demonstrated it particularly in LOTR.
+In an age before the word processor, he rewrote and retyped LOTR to hone the language for specific effects.
+What you get is something unique in English literature: the sense of how different races and cultures interact through a *lingua fraca* (the Common Speech), and the implications of that.
 I don't know that critics such as Shippey have really got this important point across.
 In an increasingly multi-cultural age, we have a novel that expresses that sense of interracial, inter-cultural exchange, and it was written 50